PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

  All of the features have a selecting field on the left, as well as bulk actions at the bottom left for selecting/unselecting all and deleting the selected fields.

- On the right side, for each feature you have the option to:
+ On the right side, for each feature there are the options to:

   - View (view the feature in details)
   - Edit (edit the feature)